-Note: If the defibrillator is not discharged within 60 seconds after reaching the selected energy level, the unit automatically disarms itself.
+Note: If the defibrillator is not discharged within 60 or 120 seconds (user configurable) after reaching the selected energy level, the unit automatically disarms itself.

 During the 10 seconds prior to disarming, the charge ready tone beeps intermittently.
 The charge ready tone then stops, the charge indicator light goes off, and the monitor message changes to DEFIB XXXJ SEL.
 Press the CHARGE button to recharge the unit.